shrudex/recipe-book/README.md

-# Recipe Book🍴
+# RecipeBook🍴

-**Recipe Book** is a beginner-level CRUD project that serves as a recipe book, developed using the MERN stack.
+**RecipeBook** is a beginner-level CRUD project that serves as a recipe book, developed using the MERN stack.
 It features a simple user interface for creating recipes, viewing all recipes, and saving recipes from other users.
 The project incorporates authentication using JSON Web Tokens (JWTs) for secure access.

 ## Technologies Used

 - Frontend:

   - React
   - Tailwind CSS